Buy-side vs sell-side M&A: Definitions and best practices

 buy side vs sell side M&A

-While M&A practitioners are looking for a relative rebound of deal activity in 2024, let’s recall the roles and responsibilities of each side of M&A investment banking.
+Since M&A practitioners are looking for a rebound of deal activity in 2024, let’s refresh ourselves on the roles and responsibilities of the buy- and sell-sides of M&A investment banking on the financial markets.

 What is buy-side vs sell-side M&A?